SO-LEAN/cleanprospecter/README.md

 1 You need to implement all Gateways in your main application
 * Build use cases in the IOC
-* register it in the facade.
+* Register it in the facade.

 ```php
     // in IOC